What you absolutely must understand before buying a house in Italy

 Don’t assume anything

-Before buying property in Italy, you shouldn’t make any of the same assumptions that you would in your own country.
+Before buying a house in Italy, you shouldn’t make any of the same assumptions that you would in your own country.
 You should not assume that the typical process is naturally geared to protect your interests.
 Nor should you assume that everyone respects the law.
 And, do not assume that rectifying a mistake will be a quick or cost free fix.
 Above all, just as you wouldn’t at home, believe everything an estate agent or vendor tells you!

 As you may know from your own country, you need to conduct certain checks and searches.
 Legally binding contracts need signing and you will have to pay deposits.